 How it affects nail health: Again, gel shouldn’t damage nails if applied and removed properly by a skilled technician.
 But you might notice some peeling or weakness in the days following removal.
 Just be sure to keep nails hydrated with cuticle oil and they'll regain their strength in no time.

 The OG of nail extensions.
-It’s a combination of a liquid and powder that creates a hard protective layer over your natural nail and false tips.
+It’s a combination of a liquid (monomer) and powder (polymer) that creates a hard protective layer over your natural nail and false tips.
 The mixture hardens from exposure to air and creates a transparent canvas for regular nail polish.
 This extension technique can be super fun to try out new shapes and overall extend your natural length.
 It’s also popular for trying intricate nail art that you can’t do with shorter nails.

 How long it takes: About 1.5 hours or more for a full set and 45 minutes for a fill.

-How long it lasts: Two to three weeks.
+How long it lasts: Two to three weeks before your next retouch.

 How it affects nail health: If removed properly, you shouldn’t expect much damage.
 Nails may appear a bit weaker due to the fact that they’re filed down before application to give the mixture added grip.
 Just make sure your technician doesn’t over-file them, and use cuticle oil to keep nail beds hydrated.

 Dip powder can be applied quickly and doesn’t require as much skill and precision as other manicure types.
 Instead of a lacquer, the color comes from a pigmented powder.
-Between base coats and a sealant, you dip your nails into a little jar of your chosen color.
+Between base coats and a sealant, you dip your nails into a little jar (or sprinkle on top) of your chosen color.
 The powder will only stick to the sealant, so it leaves less room for messy cuticles.
 It’s also more flexible than other extensions, so you may either find it more comfortable or more prone to breakage if you’re not gentle on it.
 Oh, and no drying time is necessary, so you can rock this mani longer than a basic or gel style.

 How long it takes: About 45 minutes.